 Model fits and diagnostics from preliminary models runs (1.0-1.4) are given in Appendix A. Estimates of objective function values (negative log-likelihood) and parameters are summarised in Table 5.
-MPD 1.0 fitted poorly to the early CPUE series and predicted an opposite trend to the observed indices (Figure A3), but it fitted reasonably well to the commercial catch length distributions including the pre-2002 length distributions (Figure A4).
+MPD 1.0 fitted poorly to the early CPUE series and predicted a large decline followed by a large increase in abundance (Figure A3), but it fitted reasonably well to the series of commercial catch length distributions including the pre-2002 length distributions (Figure A4).
 This is because very large effective sample sizes were assigned to the CSLF dataset (see Table 1).
-In contrast, MPD 1.1 fitted well to both CPUE series (Figure A5), but fitted poorly to the pre-2002 length frequency data (Figure A6), when the CSLF data were downweighted.
-Both MPD 1.2 and 1.3 fitted CPUE indices and CSLF data reasonably well when only the CSLF for 2002-2014 were included in the model, although there are some noticeable differences in the predicted CPUE trend for the last few years, possibly due to the differences in data weighting (Figure A7 and A8).
+In contrast, MPD 1.1 fitted well to both CPUE series (Figure A5), but fitted very poorly to the pre-2002 length distributions (Figure A6), when the CSLF data were downweighted.
+MPD 1.2 fitted both CPUE indices poorly and the model predicted a steeper decline than the observed indices (Figure A7), but it fitted the CSLF data reasonably well.
+(Figure A8).
+MPD 1.3 fitted both CPUE indices well but predicted a broader length distribution in some years (see Figures A7 and A8).
 These results suggested that there were conflicts between the CPUE indices and the pre-2002 commercial length frequency data.

 Exponential growth models were used in models 1.0-1.3.
 The exponential growth model fitted the bulk of the tag-recapture data well (Figure A9), but had negative bias for both small (under 90 mm) and large (over 130 mm) size classes (Figure A10-left).
 The bias in the residuals appeared to be corrected when the inverse-logistic model was used in MPD 1.4 (Figure A10-right).
-The negative log likelihood value from the tag-capture data for MPD 1.4 was much less than that for MPD 1.3 (Table 5).
-The fits to CPUE and CSLF data were very similar between MPD 1.3 and 1.4 (Figure A11 and A12), with only marginal differences in the likelihood values.
-Biomass estimates were also very similar between the two models (Figure A13).
+The negative log likelihood value for tag-capture data for MPD 1.4 was much less than that for MPD 1.3 (Table 5).
+The fits to CPUE and CSLF data were very similar between MPD 1.3 and 1.4 (Figure A11 and A12), and the difference in the likelihood values were very marginal.
+Biomass estimates were very similar between the two models (Figure A13).